 When most of us enter into personal relationships, there is a fairly evenly-distributed balance of power and autonomy, at least to start with.
+The same be said of dynamics of changing strata management companies.

 And when we do enter into these relationships, we expect them to last long-term.